Guilty Creatures

 About The Book

-In this innovative and learned study Dennis Kezar examines how Renaissance poets conceive the theme of killing as a specifically representational and interpretive form of violence.
-Closely reading both major poets and lesser known authors of the early modern period Kezar explores the ethical self-consciousness and accountability that attend literary killing paying particular attention to the ways in which this reflection indicates the poet''s understanding of his audience.
-Among the many poems through which Kezar explores the concept of authorial guilt elicited by violent representation are Skelton''s Phyllyp Sparowe Spenser''s Faerie Queene Shakespeare''s Julius Caesar the multi-authored Witch of Edmonton and Milton''s Samson Agonistes.
+This study examines how Renaissance poets conceive the theme of killing as a specifically representational and interpretive form of violence.
+Closely reading both major poets and lesser known authors Dennis Kezar explores the ethical self-consciousness and accountability that attend literary killing paying particular attention to the ways in which this reflection indicates the poet''s understanding of his audience.
+Kezar explores the concept of authorial guilt elicited by violent representation in poems including Skelton''s Phyllyp Sparowe Spenser''s Faerie Queene Shakespeare''s Julius Caesar the multi-authored Witch of Edmonton and Milton''s Samson Agonistes.
+In each case he reflects on the poetic process and explores the ethical ramifications for both author and audience.
+In emphasizing the social literary and historical consequences of ''killing poems'' this volume further advances scholarship in historicist and speech-act theories of the early modern period.

 Piracy-free